Chart Color Schemes

 Chatswood has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 47 projects that could affect this region.
-Notable projects include Chatswood Chase Redevelopment, Coronation Property Mixed-Use Development, Chatswood Grand Residences, and Hammond Greens Chatswood.
-The following list details those most likely to be relevant.
+AreaSearch has identified 47 projects likely affecting the region.
+Notable initiatives include Chatswood Chase Redevelopment, Coronation Property Mixed-Use Development, Chatswood Grand Residences, and Hammond Greens Chatswood.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.